Detailed Explanation of Component Decorator Identifiers

 }

-Then we save the code and return to the IDE, and we will find that the custom category has appeared in the component list.
-As shown in Animation 4-2.
+Then we save the code and return to the IDE, and we will find that the custom category has appeared in the component list, as shown in Animation 4-2.

 (Animation 4-2)